C. J. Leslie

-Calvin "C. J." Leslie (born June 25, 1991) is an American professional basketball player who plays for the Al-Nasr of the Saudi Premier League (SPL).
+Calvin "C. J." Leslie (born June 25, 1991) is an American former professional basketball player.
 He played college basketball for North Carolina State.

 High school career

 Leslie attended Word of God Christian Academy for three years where he played with John Wall for two of those three.
 In his senior year, he was selected to participate in the McDonald's All-American Game and the Jordan Brand Classic.

 College career

 Leslie signed with North Carolina State out of high school.
 As a freshman at North Carolina State, Leslie was second on the team in points per game averaging 11.0 points, also leading the Wolfpack in rebounding averaging 7.2 rebounds per game.
 At the end of the season, Leslie was named to the ACC All-Freshmen Team.
 During his sophomore season he led the team in scoring averaging 14.7 points per game.
 Also Leslie was one of only three ACC players to place in the top ten in scoring, field goal percentage, and rebounding.
 Due to his play all season he garnered an All-ACC Second Team selection.
 During his junior season, Leslie again led the Wolfpack in scoring, averaging 15.1 points per game, which was seventh in the conference.
 He also added 7.4 rebounds per game, which was tied for eighth in the conference.
 After the season Leslie was selected to the All-ACC Third Team.
 In 2011–12 and 2012–13, Leslie helped the Wolfpack to back to back NCAA tournament appearances, the first time the school had done so since the 2005–06 season.